 ** Your financial aid package is based on the total cost of attendance, which varies based on the number of credits you take and if you have loan fees.
 Depending on your situation, you can also appeal to increase your cost of attendance, thus increasing your financial aid.

 ***A full-time MES student takes 12 credits per quarter for 2 years.
 A part-time student takes 8 credits per quarter for 3 years.
 Students who take a different number of credits other than 12 or 8 will be charged per credit as demonstrated on the Tuition Rates webpage.
 For financial aid purposes, 8 credits per quarter is considered full-time and 4 credits per quarter is part-time.
 To stay eligible for federal aid, students must be taking at least 4 credits per quarter.

 MES aims to support all students who have financial need.
-To do so, Evergreen offers loans, grants, scholarships, fellowships, awards, and tuition waivers that can help offset the cost of tuition.
+To do so, Evergreen offers loans, grants, scholarships, fellowships, awards, tuition waivers, and assistantships that can help offset the cost of tuition.

 - On average, almost 75% of MES students who apply for MES awards receive some kind of non-loan aid.

 - Of those who apply for MES financial aid, 95% of nonresidents and 70% of residents are awarded.

 - The average award for nonresidents typically covers 23% of nonresident tuition and the average award for residents usually covers 36% of tuition.

 MES typically has more financial aid for new students than continuing students because we expect you to find funding through other sources, such as internships, in your second year.
 The program will support you in finding these outside resources throughout the year.